 If you’re planning to visit Croatia as part of a more extensive trip around Europe, it may be worth buying a rail pass.
 Croatia is covered in the Inter-Rail pass scheme, which is available to European residents.

 Non-European residents qualify for the Eurail Global pass, which must be purchased before arrival in Europe from selected agents in North America, Australia and New Zealand or from Rail Europe in London.
-The pass allows unlimited free first-class train travel in twenty European countries, including Belgium and Germany.
-The pass is available in increments of fifteen days (US$800), 21 days (US$1034) and one month (US$1270).
-If you’re under 26, you can save money with a Eurail Global Youthpass (second-class travel only; US$530 for fifteen days, US$830 for one month, or US$620 for ten days’ travel in a two-month period).
+The pass allows unlimited train travel in twenty European countries, including Belgium and Germany.
+Passes for those aged 26 and over are for first-class travel only.
+Passes for the under 26s come with a second-class option.
+There’s an extensive choice of time periods: for example a pass for five days’ travel in a ten-day period costs $522 for those over 26 (first class), $341 for those under 26 (second class); ten days’ travel within a two-mont period costs $784 and $512 respectively; a pass for one month’s continuos travel costs $1054 and $687.
 Further details of these passes can be found on w raileurope.com.

 By car from the UK